 Washington Square, St. Peter and Paul’s church, Cost Tower, North Beach Walk, North Beach Little Italy.

 The Center is located along the piers, Barbary Coast Walk, Exploratorium, also Ferry Building.
 You can see the historic F-Line Muni streetcar right informant of the center.
 If you’re driving, there’s ample parking in adjacent lots for anywhere from $25 to $40/day.
 The Embarcadero BART and Muni station is also within walking distance, and there are plenty of places to lock up your bike.

 Get Up Close with the Bay

-At the other end of the Embarcadero is Fisherman’s Wharf and Pier 39, a zany and exciting neighborhood that showcases San Francisco’s portside past and fun present.
+At the other end of the Embarcadero are Fisherman’s Wharf and Pier 39, a zany and exciting neighborhood that showcases San Francisco’s portside past and fun present.
 Here you’ll find plenty of amazing fish and seafood markets with their own unique spin on the SF clam chowder classic.
 Wander around the docks and meet some of San Francisco’s cutest attractions—the sea lions that live on Pier 39’s K Dock!
 Explore what’s in the water and get the ultimate San Francisco experience (no matter the weather) on the Fog Bridge.
 Inside, enjoy a unique perspective on the bay and the bridge from the Fisher Bay Observatory Gallery—and watch for a visit from your new sea lion friends.

 Get on the Cable Car Faster

 Don’t stand in the endless line at the stop on Hyde just below Ghirardelli Square.
 Instead, head to Mason and Bay Streets, where lines are much shorter.
 You’ll end up at Union Square on either line.
-If you just want to ride for the fun of it, get on the California line where California Street intersects Market near the Ferry Building and get off at the top of the hill in Chinatown.
+If you just want to ride for fun, get on the California line where California Street intersects Market near the Ferry Building and get off at the top of the hill in Chinatown.
 The big hill on this route is thrilling, and the crowds are much smaller.
 You can find everything about them in the San Francisco cable car guide.

 1St.
 Stop at Horseshoe Bay